Venues required by law to record contact details Recording Contact Details The Governments’ new requirements for businesses mean that premises…

 Performance appraisals can be a challenge for any business.
-However, the appraisal process is a great driver of performance and is essential for any business wishing to increase performance, maintain motivation and retain their staff.
-The assessment provides an opportunity for a full and frank discussion about the individual’s performance for the previous 12 months, and for both parties to agree the key performance and development objectives for the year ahead.
+However, the appraisal process is a great driver of performance and is essential for any business wishing to increase performance, maintain motivation, and retain its staff.
+The assessment provides an opportunity for a full and frank discussion about the individual’s performance for the previous 12 months, and for both parties to agree on the key performance and development objectives for the year ahead.
 Here are a few tips to help you to make these processes more effective in your business:

 The view that career development can only be measured in promotional terms has to be put into perspective.
 The stark reality is that the current challenging business environment will preclude promotion for an ever-increasing number of employees.
 Businesses and employees need to accept this and redefine the meaning of success at work.

 Each employee must take responsibility for their personal growth and development.
 They need time and encouragement to prepare a regular personal development agenda for discussion.
-Regular meetings will encourage continued focus on your team’s development as they will be expected to report on their progress.
+Regular meetings will encourage a continued focus on your team’s development as they will be expected to report on their progress.

 Growth and development should concentrate on an individual’s personal skills and talents, particularly those skills which individuals want to use more and which are also crucial to job success.
 Focus primarily on ‘what actions do you feel need to be taken to make your job more satisfying, and to make greater and more effective use of your talents and skills?’